 Cleary joined DJS in 2009 to serve as the agency's Director of Communications and was promoted to Chief of Staff in 2012.
 He earned his Political Science degree from Villanova University in 1998 and graduated cum laude from the University of Baltimore School of Law in 2002.

-Betsy Tolentino serves as the Director of Legislation, Policy and Communications for the Maryland Department of Juvenile Services.
+Betsy Fox Tolentino serves as the Executive Director of Pre-Adjudication Services & Reform for the Maryland Department of Juvenile Services.

-A graduate of Southern Oregon University and Widener University School of Law, Tolentino's career has focused extensively on criminal and juvenile justice advocacy and policy development.
+A graduate of Southern Oregon University and Widener University School of Law, Tolentino's career has focused extensively on criminal and juvenile justice advocacy, and policy development.
 Tolentino's experience includes representing and advocating for criminal defendants and children in Maryland's foster care and juvenile justice systems before trial courts, the Maryland General Assembly, and other executives, stakeholders and public policymakers.
-In her current role, Betsy manages the Department of Juvenile Services' intergovernmental relations and assists program staff in developing and monitoring programs to meet policy objectives consistent with Maryland law and national best practices.
+In her current role, Betsy manages the Department of Juvenile Services' Office of Pre-Adjudication Services and Reform which contains the statewide intake, community detention, and reform and equity operations of six Department of Juvenile Services regions and 33 field offices across Maryland.
+Prior to her current role, Betsy was the Director of Legislation and Policy where she managed the Department's intergovernmental relations, and assisted program staff in developing and monitoring programs to meet policy objectives consistent with Maryland law and national best practices.

 Monique Cheatham is the Executive Assistant to Secretary Sam Abed.
 In this capacity, she provides executive-level support and performs all administrative tasks for the daily operation of the Office of the Secretary.

-Cheatham has over seventeen years administrative experience, and twenty-seven years of service with the Maryland State Government.
+Cheatham has over 17 years administrative experience, and 27 years of service with the Maryland State Government.
 She began her tenure with the Department of Juvenile Services in 2013.

 120 West Fayette St. Baltimore, MD 21201